wso2-attic/ballerina-integrator/README.md

 If necessary you can run the service that you developed above as a Docker container.

-The Ballerina language includes a [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support to run ballerina programs on containers.
+The Ballerina language includes a [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support to run Ballerina programs on containers.

 To run a service as a Docker container, add the corresponding Docker annotations to your service code.